zxkane/servers/src/memory/README.md

 4. Memory Update:
    - If any new information was gathered during the interaction, update your memory as follows:
-     a) Create nodes for recurring organizations, people, and significant events, connecting them to the current node.
+     a) Create entities for recurring organizations, people, and significant events, connecting them to the current node using relations
      b) Store most facts as observations within these nodes
    - Try to perform all updates in one operation using the create and delete functions.
 ```